denten-books/plain-text/4-screen.md

 representation in the context of aesthetic theory.
-In the late 1960s, drawing on technical intuitions about devices like pressure gauges and computers he proposed to call those notational systems "analog" that are "dense" and "undifferentiated to the extreme."
+In the late 1960s, drawing on technical intuitions about devices like pressure gauges and computers he proposed to call those notational systems "analog" that are "dense" and "undifferentiated in the extreme."
 By contrast, he called digital systems those that are "discontinuous" and "differentiated throughout" [@goodman_languages_1968, 159-164].
 By this definition, written language and music notation are digital systems par excellence, having the property of